Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 ![duet3_indx_v1.0_accelerometer.png](/duet_boards/duet_3_can_expansion/duet3_indx_v1.0_accelerometer.png)

-In the normal INDX mounting orientation, with tools picked up from the front Z+ of the accelerometer is +Y on the machine, and +X is oriented to -Z. so the correct command is
+In the normal INDX mounting orientation, with tools picked up from the front Z+ of the accelerometer is +Y on the machine, and +X is oriented to -Z. So the correct command is
 ```
 M955 P12.1 I16
 ```